lucas-fine/Bitshit/README.md

 a0    set the value of a to 0, or create it with 0 if it doesn't already exist b1    set the value of b to 1, or create it with 1 if it doesn't already exist

-c:a=b   compare a equals b, placing the value in c d:c!b   compare c does not equal b, placing the value in b
+c:a=b   compare a equals b, placing the result in c d:c!b   compare c does not equal b, placing the result in b

 [c]   anything between [ and ] gets it's value printed to the screen